 The memorial service will usually be held with the cremation urn present as a focal tribute to the deceased.
 However, memorial services are also held without the cremated remains present.

-It is not as simple to give an overview of cremation memorial services’ costs, as the ‘variable’ of the memorial service will dictate the final cost.
-Much will depend on whether the memorial service is conducted by the funeral home and other ancillary services.
-Such as the type of cremation urn selected, flowers, photographs, and other tribute materials.
+It is not as simple to give an overview of cremation memorial services’ costs, as the ‘variable’ of the memorial service will dictate the final price.
+Much will depend on whether the funeral home and other ancillary services conduct the memorial service, such as the type of cremation urn selected, flowers, photographs, and other tribute materials.

 As a guide, a Cremation Memorial Service in Colorado can cost between $3,000 – $5,000.